 These signs don’t always mean you need a full replacement right away, but they’re indicators that your roof is in its final years.
 If the damage is from natural wear and tear, your insurance company will likely not cover any repair or replacement costs.

-If you can prove that the damage is from an “act of God” such as extreme winds, hail or storms, then you may be able to get insurance to cover some or all of the repair or replacement cost.
+If you can prove that the damage is from an “act of God” such as extreme winds, hail, or storms, then you may be able to get insurance to cover some or all of the repair or replacement cost.

 Maintaining an Aging Roof